Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxxxx.md

 	[a,b,c,d,e,ED,g]
 	[a,b,c,d,e,f,ED]
 	[a,b,c,d,e,f,g]

+	warnings should inform the user how to disable themselves

 Can JS ouput binaries to "download"?
 I [think](http://shyam.id.au/awooga/) so...
 <br>JS is turing complete, so I think lazy evaluation is also possible...